podaac/tig/README.md

 time: time variable include the group if they're in a group defaults to time
 footprint_strategy: strategy to generate footprint will default to None options should be ["periodic", "linestring", "polar", "swot_linestring", "polarsides", "smap"]

+### CSV Columns

+variable: name of variable
+min: min value for variable
+max: max value for variable
+fill_missing (optional): if the generated images have missing pixel in images most likely resolution is to big, either lower resolution or we can fill in the pixels with surrounding pixel ppd (optional): resolution of the variable, must be an integer

 ## How to load and use tig module